art. 1 The Organisation

-The Association Forte di Bard, a not-for-profit organisation, is the organiser of the 4th Trail Running, the MonteRosaWalserTrail, a long-distance race off the beaten track, which will take place on Friday 27th July and Sunday 29th July 2018.
+the 7th Trail Running, the MonteRosaWalserTrail, a long-distance race off the beaten track, which will take place on Friday 24th July and Sunday 26th July 2020.

 The MonteRosa Walser Trail will take place in accordance with the present terms and conditions, and any amendments and notifications as published on www.monterosawalsertrail.com.